anjalgajurel/codepath_homework/README.md

 Vulnerability #2: Insecure Direct Object Reference (IDOR)

 Description: A link to malicious form is provided through the feedback box in the contact page.
-When a logged-in admin opens the link, the salesperson data is modified.
+When a logged-in admin opens the link, a new user is added.
+[Click Here](https://github.com/anjalgajurel/csrftest/blob/master/index.htm) for the form I used.

 <img src="red-vuln2.gif">